 The purpose of an anonymous report is to possibly take steps to promote safety.
-In addition, VT can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+In addition, VTPD can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
-These forms can be accessed at www.police.vt.edu.
+These forms can be accessed at https://police.vt.edu under about and contact.

 If you ever need to contact the police, officers and staff will attempt to assist you in anyway possible.
-The Virginia Tech Police Department has two locations to serve our community.
-The Security Center located in the Public Safety Building at 330 Sterrett Drive, Blacksburg, Virginia 24061, is staffed 24 hours a day and department personnel are available to answer questions or to have an officer respond to take a complaint.
-The second location is the office of the Chief of Police in the Public Safety Building located on second floor and is open during normal business hours Monday- Friday.
+The Virginia Tech Police Department is located in the Public Safety Building at 330 Sterrett Drive, Blacksburg, Virginia 24061.
+The Security Center is located in the lower lobby area and is staffed 24 hours a day.
+Departmental personnel are available to answer questions or to have an officer respond to take a report or lend assistance.
+The Office of the Chief of Police is located on second floor and is open during normal business hours Monday- Friday.
+The Virginia Tech Police Department operates a 24 hour phone line and can be reached at (540) 231-6411.